codebori/RealSolarFiction/GameData/RSF/README.md

 - [] "OhScrap!" overlaps with Kerbalism functionality
 - [] SXT LV-405 Vanguard still has Liquid Fuel and Oxidizer for its additional RCS engine
 - [] "Restock" Oscar B tank volumes are inconsistent with the stock one
+- [] Procedural Part Tanks are to big at the start and too small later on

 ## To Do